fmichonneau/2021-06-07-ttt-online-EDT/index.md

 </p>

 <p>
-  Here is our <a href="https://docs.google.com/spreadsheets/d/1ZnaEGzq1ZCRbMvnGP4VvWOKb0y5oiXnrOgTk8vGar4U/edit?usp=sharing"</a> schedule for the four days.
+  Here is our <a href="https://docs.google.com/spreadsheets/d/1ZnaEGzq1ZCRbMvnGP4VvWOKb0y5oiXnrOgTk8vGar4U/edit?usp=sharing">schedule </a> for the four days.
 </p>